slurmulon/hazy/README.md

 The following provides a high-level summary of all of Hazy's features as well as some examples and gotchas.

-A notable observation is that all of Hazy's tokens and expressions adhere to the following format:
+A notable observation is that Hazy's syntax can be expressed quite simply:

 `|<operator> <expression|statement>|`

-Also note that whitespace is allowed throughout.
+Supported operators are:

+ * `~` generate random data
+ * '*' embed fixture data from pool
+ * '$' query and embed fixture data from pool
+ * '>' embed fixture data from filesystem
+ * '?' find and embed fixture from pool or filesystem

+(more thorough documentation on the way)

 ## Randomness